Legal aid in proceedings in France

 You must send your application, together with the necessary supporting documents, to the legal aid office of the court of the place where the case is being handled.

-You can also file your application with the required supporting documents at the single reception service of the litigant of the court of the place in which the case is being handled.
+You can also file your application with the required supporting documents at the single reception service of the litigant of the court of the place where the case is being handled.

 Who shall I contact